 Do Xa Campaign

-Suddenly one day in February 2000, in a telephone conversation with General Lu Lan, he fortuitously mentioned that he was involved in the Do Xa Campaign.
-At that time he held the position of 2nd Corps Deputy Commander/Operations and Colonel Hieu was the 2nd Corps Chief of Staff.
+Suddenly one day, in February 2000, in a telephone conversation with General Lu Lan, he fortuitously mentioned that he was involved in the Do Xa Campaign.
+At that time, he held the position of 2nd Corps Deputy Commander/Operations, and Colonel Hieu was the 2nd Corps Chief of Staff.
 I immediately asked him to write an essay about this campaign.
-He declined under the pretext that it happened so long ago and he did not recall much of it.
+He declined under the pretext that it happened so long ago, and he did not recall much of it.
 Nevertheless, he did throw out a few scant details, such as Major Son Thuong, Major Phan Trong Chinh, 50th Regiment of the 25th Division, creek Nuoc Lah, NVA General Nguyen Don, the incident of the C&C helicopter been shot at, free fire zone...

-The scarcity of these details did not allowed me to write up an essay.
+The scarcity of these details did not allow me to write up an essay.
 However, in the three to four subsequent days, in a fortuitous manner, without any intentional research from my part, I bumped into a picture of Major Son Thuong in General Nguyen Chanh Thi's book entitled Viet Nam - Mot Troi Tam Su, a picture of Major Phan Trong Chinh in a volume realized by the Joint General Staff G5 Bureau entitled QLVNCH trong giai doan hinh thanh 1946-1955, the participation of Captain Ngo Quang Truong and his Airborne units in this battle in Tran Ngoc Nhuan's book entitled Doi Quan Ngu, peak Ngoc Linh's height (2598m/8524ft) in an internet website, a map showing the location of Do Xa also through the internet.
 The discovery of all these details had allowed me to realize the article of the Do Xa Campaign in the blink of an eye.

-My brother had indeed delivered directly into my hands all the necessary information which made it possible for me to churn up this article!
+My brother had indeed delivered directly into my hands all the necessary information, which made it possible for me to churn up this article!

 A Dozen Portraits

 I still recall while in primary and secondary schools, I dreaded the most when the teachers assigned an essay with the following topic: describe a person that you admire the most.
-In such instances, it required me great efforts to be able to accomplish such an assignment.
+In such instances, it required my great efforts to be able to accomplish such an assignment.

 And yet my brother had gently guided my hands in realizing a dozen of General Hieu's portraits without any difficulties, with each portrait depicting a different trait of General Hieu's personality: General Hieu And His Rapport With Others, Valiant General Nguyen Van Hieu, Virtuous And Religious Traits Of General Hieu, A Competent General, A Low-Key And Discreet General, A Lonesome General, A Martial Arts Master, I Knew The General, A Likable Fellow And Revered Commander, Quarterback Versus Head-coach.

-"It's Not Over, Until I Tell You It's Over"
+"It's Not Over Until I Tell You It's Over"

 In fact, on September 25, 1998, after I had posted approximately thirty articles, I determined the project done and proceeded to write the Preface (as a common practice, the Preface is placed at the beginning of a book, but is only written after the manuscript is done).
 Within the following month, four other articles came out.
 Thinking it was over, on November 23, 1998, I wrote the Epilogue.
-But twenty one additional articles saw the light afterward.
-Thinking it was sufficient, on October 12, 1999, I wrote the Foreword, showing the two ways the readers can adopted in perusing my homepage that I considered as done.
-And on November 12, 1999, I wrote the Acknowledgments, thanking all those who had contributed in the realization of this homepage.
-To my surprise, some fifty other articles came to life, among which I authored seven (I Knew The General, A Lonesome General, A Martial Arts Master, Military Cadet Hieu, Do Xa Campaign, Quarterback Versus Head-coach, Eagles Claw 800 In The US 1st Cavalry Division's Operations Context), the remaining articles are documents related directly or indirectly to General Hieu, that someone had sent to me, or that I had found in the internet.
+But twenty-one additional articles saw the light afterward.
+Thinking it was sufficient, on October 12, 1999, I wrote the Foreword, showing the two ways the readers can adopt in perusing my homepage that I considered as done.
+And on November 12, 1999, I wrote the Acknowledgments, thanking all those who had contributed to the realization of this homepage.
+To my surprise, some fifty other articles came to life, among which I authored seven (I Knew The General, A Lonesome General, A Martial Arts Master, Military Cadet Hieu, Do Xa Campaign, Quarterback Versus Head-coach, Eagles Claw 800 In The US 1st Cavalry Division's Operations Context), the remaining articles are documents related directly or indirectly to General Hieu, that someone had sent to me, or that I had found on the internet.

-Nevertheless, to this day, December 10, 2000, I am under the impression that this project is not yet finished and I am adopting a wait-and-see attitude...
+Nevertheless, to this day, December 10, 2000, I am under the impression that this project is not yet finished, and I am adopting a wait-and-see attitude...